Since the emergence of SARS-CoV-2, the coronavirus that causes COVID-19, the pathogen has given rise to a slew of descendants.

-What is the variant?
-The mu variant, also known as B.1.621, was first detected in Colombia in January 2021, according to the World Health Organization (WHO).
+Where did the variant emerge?
+The mu variant, also known as B.1.621, was first detected in Colombia in January 2021, according to the WHO.
 On Aug.
 30, WHO classified it as a "variant of interest," and named it mu.

 What are key mutations?
 Mu shares some concerning mutations with the beta variant, including mutations known as E484K and K417N, according to Medpage Today.

 Why is the variant concerning?
-The mu variant "has a constellation of mutations that indicate potential properties of immune escape," WHO officials said.
+The mu variant "has a constellation of mutations that indicate potential properties of immune escape," WHO officials said in August 2021.
 Early data in lab dishes show that antibodies generated in response to COVID-19 vaccination or previous infection are less able to "neutralize," or bind to and disable, the mu variant, the report said.
 However, this finding still needs to be confirmed by future studies.

 Do vaccines work?
 According to Public Health England, there is "no real-world data on vaccine effectiveness" against mu.
-Studies in lab dishes have found a reduction in the ability of antibodies to neutralize the mu variant that is "at least as great as that seen with the beta variant," Public Health England said.
-The finding "raises the possibility that [mu] may manifest similar immune escape properties" as the beta variant, the agency said.
-Still, at that time, "there is no indication that [mu] is out-competing delta," and it seems unlikely that mu is more transmissible than the delta variant, Live Science previously reported.
+Studies in lab dishes have found a reduction in the ability of antibodies to neutralize the mu variant that is "at least as great as that seen with the beta variant," according to Public Health England.

 Originally published on Live Science.